stephin007/Cowin-Vaccine-Availablity-Checker/.github/PULL_REQUEST_TEMPLATE.md

 ### Please check if the PR fulfills these requirements

 - [ ] Make sure you are requesting to **NEW-UI**.
 Don't request other protected Branches like **staging/master**
+- [ ] Make sure no conflicts are present in the code, if so please resolve it(_Tip: Always fetch upstream_)
 - [ ] Your Commit messages should make sense.
 - [ ] Don't push your package.lock.json as this project uses yarn.lock already.
 - [ ] Check your code additions will fail neither code linting checks nor unit test.